thirumurthis/Learnings/loadbalancer/properties_routing_methods.md

    - IP Hash
       - Routes client to server based on IP
-      - This is useful for stateful sessions
+      - This is useful for stateful sessions (in case we need to maintain session)
+        - In certain applicaton the client needs data stored in particular server, in that case we hash the IP address so when the user/client sends request from that IP address it will routed this that server.
+Example, use case Shopping cart application, for example if the user/client refresh the page and wanted to render the data in server.